Mennatullah122/Mennatullah122/README.md

 ###

 <p align="left">
-  I'm an AI Engineering Student <br>
+  - I'm an AI Engineering Student <br>
   - Passionate about AI, Data Science, and the integration of AI in Quantum Computing and Science <br>
-  - ⚡ Besides, I'm passionate about 3D design, reading, and photographing
+  - Besides, I'm passionate about 3D design, reading, and photographing⚡
 </p>

 ###